 So much has happened since last September.
 I started seeing a therapist in September and that should come with it’s own warning label.
-I’m not a fan of talking about myself (which is in part why I don’t like to blog) and she is definitely… a free spirit.
+I’m not a fan of talking about myself (which is in part why I don’t like to blog, but here we are) and she is definitely… a free spirit.

 Every year I struggle with whether or not I should renew and keep the blog going.
 I think for now, I will, because I don’t want to lose this domain and I like the *idea* of being able to blog when I want.
 I’m not sure what it will turn into, but I’m excited for the possibilities!